Quads to Kilojoules Converter

 How to Convert Quads to Kilojoules

-To convert a quad measurement to a kilojoule measurement, multiply the energy by the conversion ratio.
-One quad is equal to 1.0551E+15 kilojoules, so use this simple formula to convert:
+Since one quad is equal to 1.0551E+15 kilojoules, you can use this simple formula to convert:

-The energy in kilojoules is equal to the quads multiplied by 1.0551E+15.
+The energy in kilojoules is equal to the energy in quads multiplied by 1.0551E+15.

 Quads and kilojoules are both units used to measure energy.
 Keep reading to learn more about each unit of measure.